ft-interactive/g-axis/README.md

 ![alt tag](https://github.com/ft-interactive/g-axis/blob/master/images/yLinear-banding2.png)

 #### <a id='ylineardivisor'>myAxis.divisor([Number]</a>
 Used to help format ticks values whane the data range contains large number e.g. GDP where the figures could be measured in millions or billions.
-The tivk label figure is divided by the number passed to the divisor, by default this is set to 1 so appears to make no difference.
+The tick label figure is divided by the number passed to the divisor, by default this is set to 1 so appears to make no difference.
 On an axis where the figures are measured in millions 0 - 2,000,000 setting the divisor to 1,000,000 would cause the axis labels to appear as 0 - 9.0.
 <b>Note </b> It is veru important to make he appropriate addition to the subtitle of the chart when the divisor has avalue other that 1 e.g. adding 'million'